 Employing the same methodology that we used in our original study, we culled the data to determine the relative significance of site traffic from direct, organic search, social network and paid search channels to the top Fintech sites for each of the seven countries, as well as the geographic distribution of traffic sources and key user behavior metrics.

-However, with the improved capabilities of the Traffic Analytics tool, we were able to further distill the data to show the relative shares of site traffic from mobile devices versus desktop – not only for organic search traffic as detailed in the initial study but also for site search traffic in total!
+However, with the improved capabilities of the SEMrush Traffic Analytics tool, we were able to further distill the data to show the relative shares of site traffic from mobile devices versus desktop – not only for organic search traffic as detailed in the initial study but also for site search traffic in total.
+You can learn more about the tool's features here.

 What’s more, the breakdown between mobile and desktop fintech site traffic applies not only to the total traffic from all channels but to the geographic origins and user behavior metrics of mobile devices versus desktop.